yugabyte/yugabyte-db/docs/content/latest/faq/yugabyte-platform.md

 ## How do I report a security vulnerability?

-Please follow the steps in the [vulnerability disclosure policy](/latest/secure/vulnerability-disclosure-policy) to report a vulnerability to our security team.
+Follow the steps in the [vulnerability disclosure policy](/latest/secure/vulnerability-disclosure-policy) to report a vulnerability to our security team.
 The policy outlines our commitments to you when you disclose a potential vulnerability, the reporting process, and how we will respond.